dib-lab/2020-paper-sourmash-gather/manuscript.md

 many microbiome studies.
 Here we describe two algorithms for compositional analysis of metagenome sequencing data.
-We first develop a sketching technique, _Scaled MinHash_, that supports containment estimation.
+We first develop a sketching technique, _Scaled MinHash_, that supports Jaccard containment estimation.
-We implement _Scaled MinHash_ in the sourmash software and demonstrate large-scale Jaccard containment searches of metagenomes using all 700,000 currently available microbial reference genomes. e next frame shotgun metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding the minimal collection of reference genomes that "cover" the known portion of a metagenome.
-We implement a known greedy approximate solution on top of _Scaled MinHash_ sketches.
+We implement _Scaled MinHash_ in the sourmash software and demonstrate large-scale containment searches of metagenomes using all 700,000 currently available microbial reference genomes.
+We next frame shotgun
+metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding a minimum collection of reference genomes that "cover" the known portion of a metagenome.
+We implement a greedy approximate solution that uses  _Scaled MinHash_ sketches.
 Finally, we show that by
 linking genomes to their taxonomic lineages, we can provide a lightweight and precise method for taxonomic classification of